Yoga with Kerry RYT1000, E-RYT500

 *Focus on deep inner body work in a gentle, authentic (non-coercive) way.
 The asana component of this training will be centered on how to work with it as a pathway for one to travel deeper within to your Self.
 Although asana is an excellent form of fitness in any way it is practiced, this training will not have an emphasis on learning or teaching it as a form of fitness workout.

 *Traditional approach including history and roots of Yoga as outlined in Veda.
 Philosophy component will be based mostly on Yoga Sutras of Patanjali, as well as some Veda and Upanishad

-*Beneficial for those who wish a Yoga Alliance certified basic 200hr fundamental certification.
+*Beneficial for those who wish a certification in many aspects of Traditional Yoga, not only asana..
 Ideal for certified instructors seeking to enrich their teaching scope.
 Appropriate for those who may not wish to teach, but do wish to connect more deeply with their own Self through a traditional Yoga approach.

-This training will be given in a 2 part (11 days each, with 3 days off in between) immersion/retreat formula, in the true traditional way.
+This training will be given in a 2 part (11 days module 1, 3 days off, then 10 days module 2 ) immersion/retreat formula, in the true traditional way.

 All our teachers are certified Yoga instructors themselves with their own unique specialties.
 The anatomy portions are taught by massage therapists.
 The Ayurveda portions are taught by folks who have studied Ayurveda and live the lifestyle.